kelvin13/fandometric/readme.md

 ## First time use

 Fandometric works by taking snapshots of your tumblr following and comparing the changes between them.
 To do this, Fandometric needs access to your tumblr account.
-To do this, create a file named `tumblr_keys.txt` in the top level `fandometric` directory (the same directory that contains this `readme.md` file.
-The file should contain four, and only four OAuth keystrings, each on a separate line.
+To do this, clone a copy of the Fandometric source and create a file named `tumblr_keys.txt` in the top level `fandometric` directory (the same directory that contains this `readme.md` file. *You do not need to fork this repository unless you intend to modify Fandometric and want to post your changes.* The file should contain four, and only four OAuth keystrings, each on a separate line.

 ```
 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx